Christianity in East Germany: 1945–1952: early years

-1952-1960s
+1952–1960s

 1952 onwards marked a period of struggle and conflict between the state and the church.
 During the second party congress (9–12 July 1952), the SED abandoned its previously pronounced neutrality towards the churches.
 The announced "construction of socialism" (Aufbau des Sozialismus) required an "intensification of the class struggle" (Verschärfung des Klassenkampfes), including an offensive against the power of the churches.
 For example, Erich Mielke ordered an encompassing surveillance "of the churches and affiliate organisations such as the CDU" by the Ministry for State Security, because these "reactionary groups of people" were allegedly opponents of the construction of socialism.
 Arrests and convictions were already underway.
 In a famous 10 October 1957 speech in Sonneberg, Ulbricht stated that old traditional beliefs should be thrown overboard.

 The GDR state sponsored atheism and tried to reduce the influence of the churches on society.

 The GDR's constitution ostensibly proclaimed the freedom of religious belief, while "Freedom of religion and liberty of conscience did not in reality exist, and the exercise of religion was obstructed in every conceivable way".

-As the state sought to strengthen its youth movement, the ‘Freie Deutsche Jugende’ (FDJ), the Church was viewed with increasing suspicion as a rival.
+As the state sought to strengthen its youth movement, the ‘Freie Deutsche Jugend’ (FDJ), the Church was viewed with increasing suspicion as a rival.
 In the period from the formation of the GDR, the drive for socialist transformation led the state to seek to curtail the church's social presence.
 The rivalry between the Church and state intensified over two issues, namely the Jugendweihe and the provision of military chaplains.

 The Jugendweihe, the youth ceremony of the FDJ, introduced in 1954 was an initiation rite that acted as a secular substitute for confirmation.
 The State designed the ceremony such that participating in it would express affirmation to the State and socialism.
 The Church protested against this ceremony, denying anyone who participated in this ceremony admission into the confirmation classes.
 The State did not back down, and by 1958 it was essentially mandatory for every school child to attend it.
 While the Church held out as long as it could, its stance could not be sustained for long as the number of confirmations dropped sharply.
 This affair clearly delineated the limits of the Church's power and attraction to a society rapidly undergoing secularisation.